Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Introduction

 Our second objective in this paper is the study of $2$-parabolic admissible polyhedra.
 We say a connected domain $\Omega$ in an admissible Riemannian polyhedron is $2$-parabolic, if for every compact set in $\Omega$, its relative capacity with respect to $\Omega$ is zero.
 Our main theorem is \begin{thm} Let $X$ be $2$-parabolic pseudomanifold.
-Let $f$ in $W^{1,2}_{\loc}(X)$ be a continuous, weakly subharmonic function, such that $\|\nabla f\|_{L^1}$ and $\|\nabla f\|_{L^2}$ are finite.
-Then $f$ is constant. \end{thm} Just as in the case of complete pseudomanifolds \begin{thm} Let $(X,g)$ be a $2$-parabolic pseudomanifold with $g$ simplexwise smooth.
+Let $f$ in $W^{1,2}_{\loc}(X)$ be a continuous, weakly subharmonic function such that $\|\nabla f\|_{L^1}$ and $\|\nabla f\|_{L^2}$ are finite.
+Then $f$ is constant. \end{thm} Just as in the case of complete pseudomanifolds \begin{thm} Let $(X,g,\mu_g)$ be a $2$-parabolic pseudomanifold with $g$ simplexwise smooth.
 Let $Y$ be a simply connected complete geodesic space of non-positive curvature and $u:(X,g)\rightarrow Y$ a continuous harmonic map with finite energy belonging to $ W^{1,2}_{\loc}(X, Y)$.
-If we have $\int_X\sqrt{e(u)}d\mu_g<\infty$ then $u$ is a constant map. \end{thm} Also we will obtain \begin{thm} Let $(X,g)$ be a $2$-parabolic admissible Riemannian polyhedron with simplexwise smooth metric $g$.
-Let $Y$ be a complete geodesic space of non- positive curvature and $u:(X,g)\rightarrow Y$ a continuous harmonic map belonging to $ W^{1,2}_{\loc}(X, Y)$, with bounded image.
-Then $u$ is a constant map. \end{thm} In order to prove Theorem \ref{para-har}, we need to generalize some of the results in \cite{H90}.
-This is done in Section \ref{parabolic}.
-In particular we will need following propositions. \begin{prop} Let $(X,g)$ be $2$-parabolic admissible Riemannian polyhedron.
-Suppose $f$ in $W^{1,2}_{\loc}(X)$ is a positive, continuous superharmonic function on $X$.
-Then $f$ is constant. \end{prop} \begin{prop} Let $X$ be $2$-parabolic admissible Riemannian polyhedron.
-Let $f$ in $W^{1,2}_{\loc}(X)$ be a harmonic function such that $\|\nabla f\|_{L^2}$ is finite.
-Then $f$ is constant. \end{prop} The proofs of the propositions above follow a similar pattern as their equivalents for Riemannian manifolds.
-They are based on the fact that admissible Riemannian polyhedra admits an exhaustion by regular domains, and the validity of comparison principle on admissible Riemannian polyhedra.
-The main new ingredient in the proof of Theorem \ref{para-har} is \begin{prop} Let $X$ be a $2$-parabolic pseudomanifold.
-Let $f$ in $W^{1,2}_{\loc}(X)$ be a continuous, weakly subharmonic function, such that $\|\nabla f\|_{L^1}$ and $\|\nabla f\|_{L^2}$ are finite.
-Then $f$ is harmonic. \end{prop} The rest of this paper is organized as follows.
-In Section \ref{prelim}, we give a complete background on Riemannian polyhedron and analysis on them.
-Most definition and results have been taken directly from \cite{F01}.
-In Subsection \ref{sobolev}, we compare the $L^2$ based Sobolev space on admissible Riemannian polyhedra as in \cite{F01}, with the one in \cite{C99}, and show that they are equal.
-As we couldn't find references in the literature we provide a rather detailed explanation of this fact.
-In Section \ref{Ricci}, we discuss the definition of two notions of Ricci curvature, the curvature dimension condition $CD(K,N)$ and the measure contraction property $MCP(K,N)$ on metric measure spaces.
-We show that both notions are applicable to Riemannian polyhedra.
-In Proposition \ref{bishop} we show that any non-compact complete $n$-dimensional Riemannian polyhedron of non-negative Ricci curvature has infinite volume.
-Subsection \ref{complete1} is devoted to Theorems \ref{yau1}, \ref{sub-har}, \ref{pseudo} and Subsection \ref{vanishing} to Theorems \ref{rigid4}, and \ref{rigid5}.
-In Section \ref{parabolic} we show that as in the smooth case the ``approximation by unity'' property holds on admissible $2$-parabolic polyhedra (Lemma \ref{approx}).
-Moreover, we prove that removing the singular set of a $2$-parabolic pseudomanifold yields a $2$-parabolic manifold (Lemma \ref{para-har}).
-The rest of this Section is the detailed proof of Theorem \ref{para-har} and its corollaries.
+If we have $\int_X\sqrt{e(u)}d\mu_g<\infty$, then $u$ is a constant map. \end{thm} Also we will obtain \begin{thm} Let $(X,g,\mu_g)$ be a $2$-parabolic admissible Riemannian polyhedron with simplexwise smooth metric $g$.
+Let $Y$ be a complete geodesic space of non-positive curvature and $u:(X,g)\rightarrow Y$ a continuous harmonic map belonging to $ W^{1,2}_{\loc}(X, Y)$, with bounded image.
+Then $u$ is a constant map. \end{thm} In order to prove Theorem \ref{para-har}, we need to generalize some of the results in \cite{H90} in our setting.
+This is done in Section \ref{parabolic} in Propositions \ref{holop1}, \ref{holop2} and \ref{para-har2}.
+The proof of Propositions \ref{holop1} and \ref{holop2} follow a similar pattern as their equivalents for Riemannian manifolds.
+They are based on the fact that admissible Riemannian polyhedra admit exhaustions by regular domains and the validity of comparison principle on admissible Riemannian polyhedra.
+The main new ingredient in the proof of Theorem \ref{para-har} is Proposition \ref{para-har2}.